markdewing/derivative_code_gen/steps/step_02/Readme.md

 The input to the `diff` function is a list of variables and orders.
 There are some immediate shortcuts we can implement to make usage a little nicer.
-Allow single variables to be give, and allow variables without an associated order are assumed to be first derivatives.
+A single variable is converted to a list of size one, and variables without an associated order are assumed to be first derivatives.

 These calls should all be equivalent: